-5.1 Overview of Informed Consent Requirements and Procedures 1 5.2 Site-Specific Informed Consent Forms 2 5.3 SOP for Obtaining Informed Consent 2 5.4 5.4.1 5.4.2 .3 5.5 5.5.1 Informed Consent Support Materials Other Informed Consent Visual Aids 5 .5 5.6 5.6.1 5.6.2 .5 5.7 Documenting the Informed Consent Process 6 5.8 Informed Consent Process for Participants who Resume Study Participation After Voluntary Withdrawal 7 5.9 Ongoing Assessment of Participant Comprehension 7
+5.1 Overview of Informed Consent Requirements and Procedures5-1 5.2 Site-Specific Informed Consent Forms5-2 5.3 SOP for Obtaining Informed Consent5-2 5.4 5.4.1 Informed Consent for Screening and Enrollment 5.5 5.5.1 Informed Consent Support Materials 5.6 5.6.1 5.6.2 5.7 Documenting the Informed Consent Process5-7 5.8 Informed Consent Process for Participants who Resume Study Participation After Voluntary Withdrawal5-7 5.9 Ongoing Assessment of Participant Comprehension5-8

-This section provides information on informed consent procedures for MTN-027.
-MTN-027 utilizes one study informed consent (Screening, Enrollment, and Long-term Storage), which consists of:
+This section provides information on informed consent procedures for MTN-028.
+MTN-028 utilizes one study informed consent (Screening, Enrollment, and Long-term Storage), which consists of:

-- Informed consent for screening and enrollment - Informed consent for the following optional activities: long term specimen storage and possible future research testing, collection of rectal fluid
+- Informed consent for screening and enrollment - Informed consent for the following optional activities: long term specimen storage and possible future research testing.

-Depending on IRB/EC requirements, sites may choose to use a separate informed consent form specifically for the consent of long term specimen storage and possible future research testing; however, if this is done, all required elements of the informed consent must be contained on the form.
+Depending on IRB/EC requirements, the site may choose to use a separate informed consent form specifically for the consent of long term specimen storage and possible future research testing; however, if this is done, all required elements of the informed consent must be contained on the form.